keras-team/keras-io/examples/nlp/md/sentence_embeddings_with_sbert.md

     "How can I improve my English?",
     "How to earn money online?",
     "How do I earn money online?",
-    "How to work and ean money through internet?",
+    "How to work and earn money through internet?",
 ]

 encoder = roberta_triplet_siamese.get_encoder()